Mr A. Hogarth

 My role of Director of Strategy and Resources within the Trust provides me with a diverse role where I am able to contribute towards improving outcomes for pupils whilst ensuring we are maximising resources.
 I have provided support and advice to School Business Managers in other schools.
 My role incorporates Leading Support Services, Finance, Human Resources, Health and Safety and Premises Management.

-The Trust is a lively and vibrant place to work where everyone is valued and developed.
+The Trust is a lively and vibrant place to work where everyone is valued and has fantastic CPD opportunities.
 I have completed school business leader qualifications and have also completed a Post Graduate Certificate in Educational Leadership.
 I am a Fellow Member of the Institute of School Business Leaders.

 Mrs C. Whittington

 Helping in schools as a teenager whilst I was in secondary school inspired me to enter into the world of education.
 The experience of seeing children’s’ eyes light up with achievement after teaching and supporting them still gives me an enormous feeling of satisfaction and means that I literally love coming to work each day.